Racerx250/dataset-collection/README.md

 #### Google Image Searches
 Max queries per day is 100 without a pricing plan.
 Above this, it's $5 per 1000 queries.
 We may be able to get this funding from the department.
 Ping lclawren@eng.ucsd.edu for API and CX key, or just message me in Slack.
+Then, you can add the keys to your local enviroment using the following commands (for linux):

+`export GCS_DEVELOPER_KEY = *insert developer key`
+`export GCS_CX = *insert index key`

 ### NOTES
 Easy installation:

 `pip install -r requirements.txt`